Flex nib

 A Flex nib (or flexible nib) is a type of fountain pen nib that can create different line widths.
 Due to its non-rigid structure, a flex nib allows a writer to control line width by adjusting the pressure of the pen on paper.
 Increased pressure will cause the two tines of the nib to separate slightly, allowing more ink to flow onto the page.
 A lighter grip will allow the tines to remain close together and produce a thinner line.
-Range of line widths from a fountain pen is limited; however, the most flexible nibs can produce a width about six times greater than that of a regular nib.
-The most flexible nibs are sometimes known among collectors as "wet noodles".
+The range of line widths from a fountain pen is limited; however, the most flexible nibs can produce a width about six times greater than that of a regular nib.
+One of the most flexible nibs are sometimes known among collectors as "wet noodles".

 Flex nibs should not be confused with soft or semi-flex nibs.
 Soft nibs offer a cushioned feel, the ability to produce varying line wetness/color saturation, and a small amplitude in line width.
 Experts differentiate the two by age; no current nib manufacturer produces nibs with an equivalent level of flexibility as vintage flex nibs.